Swagatkumar-1006/FoodLinker/README.md

 # FoodLinker

-FoodLinker is a digital platform that streamlines the process of donating surplus food by connecting restaurants, grocery stores, and individuals with local shelters and people in need.
-The initiative is driven by a mission to minimize food waste while promoting community engagement and social responsibility.
-By linking donors, recipients, and volunteers, FoodShare ensures the efficient and organized distribution of excess food to those who need it most.
+**FoodLinker** is a digital platform designed to reduce food waste and combat hunger by connecting restaurants, grocery stores, and individuals with local shelters and people in need.
+It simplifies the donation process, allowing surplus food to be efficiently redistributed through a network of donors, recipients, and volunteers.
+By fostering community participation and encouraging social responsibility, FoodLinker promotes a sustainable solution to food insecurity.
+The platform ensures timely coordination and safe delivery of excess food, preventing it from going to waste.
+FoodLinker is not just a service—it’s a step toward building a more compassionate, connected, and waste-free society.

 ## Table of Contents